Elon Musk abandons plan to take Tesla private

 "I knew the process of going private would be challenging, but it's clear that it would be even more time-consuming and distracting than initially anticipated," Musk wrote.
 "This is a problem because we absolutely must stay focused on ramping Model 3 and becoming profitable."

-Over the past year, Tesla repeatedly failed to meet production goals for the Model 3, its lease expensive electric car.
+Over the past year, Tesla repeatedly failed to meet production goals for the Model 3, its least expensive electric car.
 The ability to mass produce the car has been seen as a crucial test for the company and its CEO.

 Musk opened up earlier this month about the stress he was under in an emotional interview with The New York Times, describing an "excruciating" year in which he worked up to 120 hours a week.
 He admitted he was having trouble sleeping as he fought to keep Tesla's business on track and tried to fend off attacks from investors who were betting the company's stock would drop.